Procure-to-pay: Everything you need to know

 2. Generate requisitions

-After the specifics are ironed out, the next step is to capture all the order details in your procure-to-pay processing software and generate a purchase requisition form.
-It will then be dispatched to the procurement department.
+Once all the necessary details have been discussed and finalized, the next step is to input the order information into your procure-to-pay processing software and create a purchase requisition form.
+This form will then be sent to the procurement department for further processing.

 3. Evaluate the requisition